-- Description - this condition is characterised by an abnormality of the choroidal vessels which predisposes them to bleeding (giving rise to the term posterior uveal bleeding syndrome), particularly around the macular region.
+- Description - abnormality believed to originate in the inner choroid.
+The exact pathogenesis remains unclear; however, the pathologies involve dilated thin-walled aneurysmal vessels in the choroid bleeding (giving rise to the term posterior uveal bleeding syndrome), particularly around the macular region.

-- Presentation - the patient (more often non-Caucasian) presents with sudden, painless, unilateral visual impairment.
+- Presentation - the patient (more often non-white) presents with sudden, painless, unilateral visual impairment.
 Retinal pigment epithelial or full-thickness retinal detachments may be observed on examination ± vitreous haemorrhage.

 - Management - some patients benefit from laser treatment.